-Situated in Rhyl, North Wales we are just over an hour’s drive from Manchester Airport, 2 minute walk from Rhyl train station - students attend our courses from all over the UK and Europe, with everyone finding it easy to reach us.
+Situated in the Plassey Wrexham, North Wales with ample parking we are just over an hour’s drive from Manchester Airport, 4 miles from Wrexham General station - students attend our courses from all over the UK and Europe, with everyone finding it easy to reach us.

 Our courses are fully accredited

 This ensures that our courses meet the top standards, and allows our graduates to apply for professional registration with the Federation of Holistic Therapists, the Acupuncture Association of Chartered Physiotherapists (AACP) for advanced Membership status and the Acupuncture Society and the British Acupuncture Federation.